djeada/Statistics-Notes/notes/hypothesis_testing_and_confidence_intervals/multiple_comparisons.md

 ## Multiple Comparisons

-When performing multiple hypothesis tests simultaneously, the chance of making a type I error (falsely rejecting a true null hypothesis) increases.
-This phenomenon is known as the multiple comparisons problem.
-To account for this issue, several correction methods have been developed.
+When conducting multiple hypothesis tests simultaneously, the likelihood of committing at least one Type I error (falsely rejecting a true null hypothesis) increases.
+This increase is due to the problem known as the "multiple comparisons problem" or the "look-elsewhere effect".
+The methods to address this issue typically involve adjustments to the significance level or p-values, and each has its advantages and disadvantages.

 ### Family-wise Error Rate (FWER)

-Family-wise error rate (FWER) is the probability of making at least one type I error across all tests in a family.
-It is important to control the FWER when conducting multiple tests to maintain the overall confidence in the results.
+The family-wise error rate (FWER) is the probability of making at least one Type I error among all the tests in a family.
+Controlling FWER maintains overall confidence in the results when conducting multiple tests.

 #### Bonferroni Correction

-One of the most common methods for controlling FWER is the Bonferroni correction.
-This method adjusts the significance level (α) by dividing it by the number of tests performed:
+The Bonferroni correction is a common method for controlling the FWER.
+It adjusts the significance level (α) by dividing it by the number of tests performed (n):

 $$
-\alpha_{adjusted} = \frac{\alpha}{n}
+\alpha_{\text{{adjusted}}} = \frac{\alpha}{n}
 $$

-where $n$ is the number of tests being conducted.
-This adjusted significance level is then used to determine the critical value for each test.
-The Bonferroni correction is considered to be conservative, as it may be too strict, especially when there is a large number of tests.
+This adjusted significance level is then used to compute the critical values for each test.
+The Bonferroni correction is inherently conservative, making it more likely to commit Type II errors (falsely accepting a false null hypothesis), especially when there are many tests or the tests are not independent.

+#### Example

+Suppose we have α = 0.05 and we are conducting 20 independent tests.
+Then, the Bonferroni corrected α is:

+$$
+\alpha_{\text{{adjusted}}} = \frac{0.05}{20} = 0.0025
+$$

+Thus, for each test, we would reject the null hypothesis only if the p-value is less than 0.0025.

 ### False Discovery Rate (FDR)

-An alternative approach to controlling the FWER is controlling the false discovery rate (FDR), which is the expected proportion of false positives among all rejected null hypotheses.
-This approach is less conservative than controlling the FWER and can be more powerful in certain situations.
+In contrast to FWER, the false discovery rate (FDR) controls for the expected proportion of false positives among all rejected null hypotheses.
+FDR controlling procedures are generally more powerful than FWER controlling methods, making them particularly suitable for exploratory studies where the discovery of new findings is prioritized.

 #### Benjamini-Hochberg Procedure

-The Benjamini-Hochberg (BH) procedure is a widely used method for controlling the FDR.
-It works by ordering the p-values from the multiple tests and comparing each p-value to an adjusted significance level:
+The Benjamini-Hochberg (BH) procedure is widely used for controlling the FDR.
+This method involves ordering the p-values from smallest to largest and then comparing each p-value to an adjusted significance level that depends on its rank (i) and the total number of tests (n):

 $$
-\alpha_{adjusted} = \frac{\alpha \times i}{n}
+\alpha_{\text{{adjusted}}} = \frac{\alpha \times i}{n}
 $$

-where $i$ is the rank of the p-value in the ordered list and $n$ is the number of tests.
-The null hypothesis is rejected for all tests with p-values less than or equal to the adjusted significance level.
-The BH procedure is less conservative than the Bonferroni correction and provides better control of the FDR.
+We reject the null hypothesis for all tests where the p-value is less than or equal to the adjusted significance level.

-It is important to choose an appropriate method for adjusting for multiple comparisons based on the specific goals and requirements of the study.
+#### Example

+Suppose we have a set of p-values {0.001, 0.008, 0.039, 0.041, 0.042, 0.06} for six tests with α = 0.05.

+We order the p-values and compare to the adjusted α:

+1. 0.001 < 0.05 * 1/6 = 0.00833 - reject
+2. 0.008 < 0.05 * 2/6 = 0.01667 - reject
+3. 0.039 < 0.05 * 3/6 = 0.02500 - reject
+4. 0.041 < 0.05 * 4/6 = 0.03333 - reject
+5. 0.042 > 0.05 * 5/6 = 0.04167 - fail to reject
+6. 0.06 > 0.05 * 6/6 = 0.05000 - fail to reject

+Thus, we would reject the null hypothesis for the first four tests and fail to reject for the last two.

+In the world of multiple comparisons, researchers must carefully balance the risk of Type I and Type II errors based on the context and goals of their study.